 Superpower: The ability to open your mind so you can discover the great powers within yourself.
 Sandra believes everyone has great powers.
 Her goal is to help you embark on discovering your personal power.

 She earned her master’s degree in Clinical Mental Health from The Chicago School of Professional Psychology.
 Sandra speaks several languages including Dutch, Hindi, and Arabic.
 Her experience includes working with children and families in a school setting and in clinical settings.
 Her approach to counseling includes Cognitive Behavioral Therapy, Family Systems Theory, DBT, and Person Centered.
 She specializes in children and families.

 Superpower: Unconditional love (Needs no explaining) From time to time you might see this mighty little girl running about the office.
 She is energetic and curious and she loves to be petted.

 Hutch: Means, hutch...LOL

 Superpower: Able leap tall fences and steel your heart.
-When he is not chasing a ball, eating, or sleeping, you may find him around the office wanting attention.
-He is friendly, curious, and loves to be fed.
+When they are not chasing balls, eating, or sleeping, you may find either Hutch or Honey around the office wanting attention.
+They are friendly, curious, and loves to be fed.